Updated On: Jan 21, 2025

 Thus, you must ensure your car is in the best possible state whenever you drive it.

-Get it serviced promptly and ensure all its parts are in good shape.
+Have it serviced promptly and ensure all its parts are in good working condition.

 Safe driving is also an essential factor that will add to your and your car’s safety while driving.